RuiCaiNLP/SRL_CPS/README.md

         So you should pre-process the data and split them in advance, making sure that one sentence in the data only at maximum contains one set of prd-args proposition.

 - Step2.
 Preprocess parallel data, making sure that they are in the same format with source-language data.
+All data after prepocessing should be placed under directory ./temp

 - Step3.
 Start the cross-lingual training.